 1. Read a journal article or book chapter on a topic in graph theory or something related.
-You can choose the article from the attached list, find an article yourself, or ask me to recommend an article on your favorite topic.
-(You must get my approval for the project you have chosen; two people cannot do the same project.)
+Look at the list of topics below, decide which ones seem most appealing to you, and meet with me one-on-one to choose your source.
+A sample list is provided below; you can choose the article from the list, find an article yourself, or ask me to recommend a source on your favorite topic.
+(But you must get my approval for the source you have chosen; it shouldn't be too large or too small, and two people cannot do the same project.)
+Finalize your choice of article as soon as possible, and no later than Friday, April 8.